Skip to main content Skip to secondary navigation

 Preschool Counts

-Preschool Counts is a service-learning program in which Stanford students have an opportunity to help children from East Palo Alto develop their math skills so they are prepared to succeed in elementary school.
+Preschool Counts is a community-engaged learning program in which Stanford students have an opportunity to engage with young children as they develop their math skills in preparation for elementary school.

 In Preschool Counts, Stanford students are taught to provide an engaging, state-of-the-art early math program for preschool-age children at St. Elizabeth Seton School.
-The program is a collaboration with the Haas Center for Public Service and Deborah Stipek, the former Peter E. Haas Faculty Director and former I. James Quillen Dean of the Stanford Graduate School of Education, who serves as the faculty advisor for Preschool Counts.
-Renee Scott, the Preschool Counts director, teaches Education 171, a course in early childhood education with a focus on mathematics instruction for Preschool Counts instructors.
+The program is a collaboration with the Haas Center for Public Service and the Stanford Graduate School of Education.
+Jennifer Osuna, who serves as the faculty advisor for Preschool Counts and Renee Scott, the Haas Center Program Director of Early Education Partnerships, co-teach Education 171: Engaging Young Children in Math, a course in early childhood education with a focus on mathematics instruction for Preschool Counts instructors.

 The program runs in the Winter and Spring quarters.
 Tutors who are new to the program must take EDUC 171 to participate.
 Tutors who have already taken the course may participate without enrolling in EDUC 171.